-The cell numbers compared to the control show that after 48 hours more cells can attach to any patterned SU-8 surface than to the flat SiO_2 surface.
-The average nucleus area in the presence of microstripes and micropillars is smaller than on a smooth SiO_2 surface.
+The cell numbers compared to the control show that after 48 h more cells are detected over any patterned SU-8 surface than over the flat SiO_2 surface.
+The average nucleus area in the presence of microstripes and micropillars is smaller as on a smooth SiO_2 surface.
 If we examine the cell numbers together with the average nucleus size, we can conclude that the cells adhered to the patterned surface to a greater extent than to the flat control surface, but the patterns caused a smaller nucleus size.

 The cell numbers and average nuclei area were also examined in the presence of micromeander.
 The results are represented in the supplementary material (Supp.
-Fig. 4.).
-Compare the cell nuclei on micromeander and on the microstripes we found no major difference in the trends.
+Fig. 4).
+When comparing the cell nuclei on micromeander and on the microstripes, we found no major difference in the values.